mcdaley/dough/README.md

 assets: bin/webpack-dev-server
 ```

+Overmind has a dependency on **tmux**, which I've installed but I do not
+really know what it does.
 ### Add Gems
 Add the standard set of gems that I want to work with in the application.
 Eventually the gems will be part of the project creation script